rahulmbagal/Udacity_Reinforcement_learning/Udacity-DeepRL-p1-navigation/README.md

 # Getting Started:

-Note: below contain is copies from the references [click here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation#getting-started)
+Note: below contains is copied from the references [click here](https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation#getting-started)

 Download the environment from one of the links below.
 You need only select the environment that matches your operating system: